enwokedi96/enwokedi-s_portfolio/README.md

 Top of the page provides navigation tools allowing user to easily access sections in the body and at the bottom, there is a return to top button.
 The 'position' property is also set to sticky for section titles, allowing user to easily track current section while perusing.
 The works in the 'coding-projects' section all link to other deployed repos and once clicked are opened in a new tab.
-In addition, google doc containing cv was embedded in the 'curriculum vitae' section and is easily readable by in-frame scrolling.
+In addition, google doc containing my CV was embedded in the 'curriculum vitae' section and is easily readable by in-frame scrolling.

-The general webpage is made responsive when window is constricted to width of 600 pixels.
+The general webpage is made responsive when the window is constricted to width of 600 pixels.
 All containing cells are 'flex'  enabled.

 ## License